propertyistheft/astra-addon/readme.txt

 We take plugin security extremely seriously.
 If you discover a security vulnerability, please report it in a safe and responsible manner.

 You can report the issue through our [Bug Bounty Program](https://brainstormforce.com/bug-bounty-program/).
-We collaborate with Patchstack to provide opportunities for researchers to report vulnerabilities.
-The Patchstack team will help validate, triage, and handle any reported security issues.